jqwik-team/jqwik/docs/user-guide.md

 - Currently `OddConfigurator` only works for numbers of type `Integer` or `int`.
 If you want to generalize it to all integral types, you have to provide additional `configure` methods that accept `ByteInteger`, `ShortInteger` and so on as their first parameter.
-- You can combine `@Odd` it with other annotations like `@Positive` or `@Range`.
+- You can combine `@Odd` with other annotations like `@Positive` or `@Range` or another self-made configurator.
 In this case the order of configurator registration might play a role, because a configurator will potentially change the runtime type of an arbitrary instance.

-## Program your own Arbitraries and Generators
+## Implement your own Arbitraries and Generators

 In your everyday property testing you will often get along without ever implementing an arbitrary yourself.
 In cases where